IDMNYU/DM1123-VFS-FA15-FL/dm1123_vfs_recommended_resources.md

 * **Iconography**
     * Glyphicons – http://glyphicons.com/
     * Iconmonstr – http://iconmonstr.com/
-    * The Noun Project (beware of poor quality icons) – https://thenounproject.com/
+    * The Noun Project (lots of selection, but beware of poor quality icons) – https://thenounproject.com/

 * **What Makes a Font Bad?**